-“If we ally for as long as we can, we can pool our resources and research to make sure that none of the other players get near the top 2 spots.
+“If we ally for as long as we can, we can pool our resources and research to make sure that none of the other players get near the top two spots.
 If we can just get a handle on the technology involved, we can get out in front of the gamerunners.
 I think that’s the key to winning this whole thing.”

 I was confused.
-“What’s the key?”
+“Wait, what’s the key?”

 “The tech.
-We are at their whims until we have the tech for ourselves.”
-He said.
+We are at their whims until we have the tech for ourselves,” he said.

-“So how do we do that.
+“So, how do we do that.
 Charles Thibbideau?”

 I took a second to collect my thoughts.
-This all made sense, inasmuch as any of these things make sense, but I didn’t trust CANNONBALL.
+This all made sense, in as much as any of these things make sense, but I didn’t trust CANNONBALL.
 If he knew all of this about the game, what’s to say that he also doesn’t know things that he isn’t telling me?
-Things that could jeopardize my place in the game or even get me killed?
-“I will cautiously accept this alliance,” I said.
-Who talks like that?
-Me, apparently.
+Things that could jeopardize my place in the lead or even get me killed?

 CANNONBALL looked relieved.
 “Alright.
-Here,” he passed a note with an email address written on it.
+Here,” he said and passed a note with an email address written on it.
 “If you hit a breakthrough or hear from a promising lead, email this address from a new email account.
 We should both stay radio silent until then.”

 “Right,” I replied.

-“You’re on challenge 3?”
-He asked.
+“You’re on challenge 3?” he asked.

 “Yeah, but I haven’t received it yet.”

 CANNONBALL sighed.
 “It’s a doozy.
 I’m waiting for challenge 4.
-God speed,” he said and then stood up and left the table.
+Godspeed,” he said and then stood up and left the table.
 My coffee had gone cold.

-Still, he was right about one thing: the challenge goals so far had been binary— either you do the task or you don’t.
+Still, he was right about one thing: the challenge goals so far had been binary— either you do the task, or you don’t.
 The only thing separating players seemed to be how much time it took the player to complete the task.
-That doesn’t leave a lot of room to stratify player scores, which means that there was always a chance that someone who is not invested in my personal outcomes could get lucky (or industrious!) and pass me, and potentially undoing all of the work that I had done.
+That doesn’t leave a lot of room to stratify player scores, which means that there was always a chance that someone who’s not invested in my personal outcomes could get lucky, or industrious, and pass me, and potentially undoing all of the work that I had done.
 Though I didn’t see how it was possible, I did like his idea of harnessing the tech for my own use.
 I could completely bypass WOE.BEGONE and wouldn’t be metaphorically begging them for scraps.
 The real question was how possible it would be to actually do that.
-It was looking more and more likely that anyone wanting to do this would need a team of scientists to even explain how to do it and with Thibbideau disappearing, this would require me describing a book on theoretical physics from memory.
+It was looking more and more likely that anyone wanting to do this would need a team of scientists to even explain how to do it and with Thibbideau disappearing, this would require me explaining a book on theoretical physics from memory.
 I have trouble reciting even things that I do understand from memory.
-Twas brilling and the blithy stove did gyre and gimble in the wabe, all mimsy were the borogoves and the mome raths outgabe… but I forget what’s after that.
+“Twas brilling and the blithy stove did gyre and gimble in the wabe, all mimsy were the borogoves and the mome raths outgabe”… but I don’t even know what’s after that.
 Shit, is that even right?
-Outgabe?
+Is it…outgabe?
 Outgrabe?
-Twas brilling and the slithy stove.
+Twas brilling and the…slithy…stove…

 If it is possible to get the tech and if I get the tech, I know that playing WOE.BEGONE is going to have a permanent negative effect on me, no matter how much of the traumatic past I delete.
-In some sense, it can never really go away.
-I’ve never read The Body Keeps The Score by psychologist Bessel Van Der Kolk, but I have seen the cover and read the title.
+In some cases, it can never really go away.
+I’ve never read The Body Keeps the Score by psychologist Bessel Van Der Kolk, but I have seen the cover and read the title.
 I remember these events happening, even if they didn’t happen.
 My body reacted to the trauma of it and is permanently changed as a result.
 There is no escaping that.
 Trauma is not just some retained knowledge of an event and it surely isn’t the objective reality of the event, something that isn’t even possible for a subjective mind to grasp.
-It was all still here– in my body, in my brain, and in my memory.
+It was all still here.
+In my body, in my brain, and in my memory.
 WOE.BEGONE has scarred me.

 I was putting together a list of physicists and engineers that might be useful in my search to harness WOE.BEGONE when I heard a loud knock on my front door, followed by an eerie screaming sound.
 Unsure of what was going on but terrified of what my neighbors might think, I dropped what I was doing and rushed out to see what was going on.
 There was no one on my doorstep.
 Instead, secured by a rope to my doorknob was a large pig.
 I say “large” but adult pigs are a lot bigger than I expected them to be.
-It was a normal sized pig and pigs are large.
+It was a normal-sized pig and pigs are large.
 It grunted when it saw me but didn’t seem scared or aggressive.
 The rope was secured around the pig’s neck and there was a note folded and jammed under the rope at the collar.
 Desperate to get this commotion out of my doorway, I pulled on the rope to coax the pig inside.
 It followed at its own pace, unperturbed and not invested in hurrying this process up.
 I got it inside and closed the door.
-I really hope no one saw that.
+Man, I really hope no one saw that.

 I took the note from the pig.
 It was a short one: “PART ONE: KILL IT.
 IT’S JUST A PIG.
 VIDEO. -W.BG.”

 I didn’t have a gun and even if I did I wasn’t going to fire a gun in my apartment.
-I knew that in slaughterhouses they used that thing that the main character in No Country For Old Men uses, but I didn’t even know what that was called and I didn’t know how to get one AND I was in a hurry.
+I knew that in slaughterhouses they used that thing that the main character in No Country for Old Men uses, but I didn’t even know what that was called and I didn’t know how to get one and I was in a hurry.

 I laid down some plastic and got my phone set up in the tripod in the living room, just like I did when I sawed my own arm off.
 I fumbled through the house looking for any sort of weapon.
-I could use the saw, but that seemed unnecessarily extreme.
-I ended up finding a hammer in a closet and a big, sharp kitchen knife.
-My plan was to incapacitate it and then bleed it out.
+I could use the electric saw, but that seemed unnecessarily extreme.
+I ended up finding a hammer in a closet and a big, sharp knife.
+My plan was to incapacitate it with the hammer and then bleed it out.
 I wasn’t sure I had enough plastic sheeting left to not make a huge mess.

 I led the pig to the plastic sheeting and it, again, moved lazily and unconcerned wherever I lead it.
 I poured out a bag of salad mix on top of the plastic as a final meal.
 Look, I don’t know what pigs eat.
 I’m pretty sure they’ll eat anything.
-I just needed to distract it long enough for it to stand still and let me do this.
+I just needed to distract it enough for it to stand still and let me do this.

-The pig took the bait.
-And by that I mean it was just as docile as it had been the entire time, except now it was eating salad.
-I readied the hammer, practiced the arc it would need to take to hit its target 3 times.
+The pig took the bait…and by that I mean it was just as docile as it had been the entire time, except now it was eating salad.
+I readied the hammer, practiced the arc that it would need to take to hit its target three times.
 Then, I strengthened my resolve, gripped the hammer with a white-knuckle grip, and brought it down between the pig’s eyes.
 The pig dropped to the ground, letting out a pained grunt in the process, but I hit it again with the hammer in order to ensure that it was fully unconscious before I got on top of it to bleed it out.

 I took some deep breaths and turned off the phone camera.
 I was learning how important my breathing was.
 When I cut my arm off, I realized multiple times during the process that I was forgetting to breathe and almost passed out in the rig, which could have had disastrous consequences.
-It also did wonders for my demeanor and mental status.
+Breathing also did wonders for my demeanor and mental status.
 Not to gloat over this no-longer-breathing pig or anything, but breathing was doing wonders for my disposition.